abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/azure-arm64-vm/benchmarking.md

 ## Test the Java application for Performance
 Now that you’ve built and run the Tomcat-like response, you can use it to test the JVM performance using JMH.
 You can also use it to test the performance difference between Cobalt 100 instances and other similar D series x86_64 based instances.

-{{% notice Note %}}
-Before testing, note that you have two options to deploy your Java application on Azure Linux.
-{{% /notice %}}

-#### 1. Using Azure Linux Container (Arm)

-Run your Java application inside a container built on the official Azure Linux Arm64 base image.

-#### 2. Using Azure Linux Arm VM

-Deploy your application directly on an Azure Linux ARM64 VM, which you can create from an AArch64 ISO image (as demonstrated earlier).

-## Run the performance tests using JMH inside the Azure Linux Container
+## Run the performance tests using JMH inside Azure Linux 3.0 (Docker Container or Custom VM)

 JMH (Java Microbenchmark Harness) is a Java benchmarking framework developed by the JVM team at Oracle to measure the performance of small code snippets with high precision.
 It accounts for JVM optimizations like JIT and warm-up to ensure accurate and reproducible results.
 It measures the throughput, average latency, or execution time.
 Below steps help benchmark the Tomcat-like operation:

+The following installation and benchmarking steps apply to both Azure Linux virtual machines and Azure Linux-based containers.

 Install Maven: